+- Employment (Second Quarter after Exit);

 - Employment (Fourth Quarter after Exit);

 - Median Earnings (Second Quarter after Exit); and

 - Credential Attainment Rate

 VR agencies must continue to collect and report on all indicators, including those that have been designated as "baseline, pursuant to section 116(d) of WIOA."
 The actual performance data reported by these programs for indicators designated as "baseline" for PY 2020 and PY 2021 will serve as baseline data in future years.
 The Departments will require VR agencies to submit expected levels of performance for these indicators for PY 2022 and PY 2023.